-training plan for initiate
+training plan for beginners

-Hypertrophy training plan for initiate
+Hypertrophy training plan for beginners

 This is a workout done four times a week, in the ABCD format, in which each muscle group is trained directly once a week.